mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 - `config["SignalController"]["NtcipPort"]`: NTCIP Port of the signal controller (integer)
 - `config["PortNumber"]["SnmpEngine"]`:  UDP port number on the host (integer).
 Note: Change only if the default (recommended) port number is already occupied on the host machine.

+## Console output and logging
+Snmp-Engine component does not generate any log files.
+The console output provides the following information:
+- Status of network connection with the target SNMP device.
+If the target SNMP device is not reachable in the network, the Snmp-Engine component gracefully exits.
+- SUCCESS or FAILURE of each SnmpSetRequest and SnmpGetRequest with a unix timestamp of execution.

 ## Known issues

 The MMITSS distribution is bundled with precompiled minimal Net-Snmp library, which excludes standard MIBs.
 Therefore, at the start of the application, following warnings are expected: